-Forked bluecurls is an herbaceous to woody annual that bears dainty yet distinctive bluish-purple blooms.
+Forked bluecurls (Trichostema dichotomum) is an herbaceous to woody annual that bears dainty yet distinctive bluish-purple blooms.
 Flowers are two-lipped; the lower lip is white with purplish spots and tips.
 Stamens are long, purple and obviously curled.
 Leaves are narrowly elliptical and oppositely arranged.
 Stems are pubescent.

 Flowers are short-lived, opening only in the morning, but individual plants may produce thousands of flowers throughout a season.
 It also has a particularly long flowering season, typically beginning in late summer and lasting through late fall, although flowering can continue into winter and sometimes even spring, depending on conditions.
 It tends to flower heaviest as the weather starts to get cooler.

 Forked bluecurls occurs naturally in sandhills, pine flatwoods, and open hammocks, as well as in disturbed areas throughout Florida.
 It is attractive to many pollinators, but especially to bees.

 To see where natural populations of forked bluecurls have been vouchered, visit florida.plantatlas.usf.edu.

 Exposure: Full sun to minimal shade

 Garden tips: Forked bluecurls is an ideal addition to a home landscape.
 It can be propagated by seeds or cuttings.
 It is a prolific self-seeder and spreads quickly, so it may require thinning to keep in check.

 Forked bluecurls is sometimes available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.